CATEGORIES

-• Traditional patriarchal mindsets play a role in internalizing stereotypes of women which spreads into the workplace.
+- Traditional patriarchal mindsets play a role in internalizing stereotypes of women which spreads into the workplace.

-• Stereotypes about women in the workplace have detrimental effects both on their personal and professional lives.
+- Stereotypes about women in the workplace have detrimental effects both on their personal and professional lives.

-• Stereotypes of women in the workplace create minimal opportunities for career advancement.
+- Stereotypes of women in the workplace create minimal opportunities for career advancement.

-• Appropriate workplace measures must be put in place to unlearn these stereotypes for a more equitable workplace.
+- Appropriate workplace measures must be put in place to unlearn these stereotypes for a more equitable workplace.

 Stereotypes regarding gender have been a generally big issue our society faces through time.
-Traditional patriarchal mindsets and biases play a role in internalizing them into daily lives, which eventually spreads to create stereotypes about women in the workplace.
+Traditional patriarchal mindsets and biases play a role in internalizing them into daily lives, which eventually spreads women discrimination in the workplace.
 In regards to female professionals, stereotypes about women in the workplace have detrimental effects both on their personal and professional lives.
 It affects them mentally, even going as far as impacting their self-perception, career development opportunities, and productivity.
 Looking to the future, some significant changes must be made to see a shift in these patterns.

 Stereotypes of Women in the Workplace: The Detrimental Impacts